ng-girls/todo-list-tutorial/more-workshops/crud_http/crudalize_diagrams.md

 ![](../../.gitbook/assets/http_diagram_6.png)

 You can see that server is also communicating to the database via HTTP requests.
 That's because we are using **MongoDB** which has HTTP access to the data.
-There are other ways for a server to communicate with a database, but to get you understanding of what is happening we decided to show it this way.
+There are other ways for a server to communicate with a database, but for our purposes and to help illustrate what happens under the covers we decided to take this approach.

-So now we will add in the code to communicate to the server into our app!
-So exciting!
+Now we will add the code that allows communication from the server into our app!
+How exciting!